fbpx

 Getting Your Drone Off the Ground

-Before we get started, let’s cover a few important safety protocols and recommendations. it is important to note that drones are not toys and can be dangerous.
+First’ it’s important to note that drones aren’t toys and can be dangerous.
 Let’s lay out some initial safety precautions to ensure a safe flight:

 • If you’re about to crash into something, turn the throttle down to zero, so you don’t potentially destroy your drone, injure somebody, or injure yourself.